Stock Movement within the District

 - Application for a livestock movement permit must be made at least 10 working days before proposed stock movement in accordance with the Livestock Movement Bylaw 2008.
 (Note dates & times can be changed because of weather etc) but Council must be notified and Clause two (if applicable) must be adhered to.

 - Applicant if crossing the Waiau Bridge must fill in the sign at each end of the bridge at least 24 hours prior to any movement.
+Currently under review and will be assessed on a case by case application

 - An appropriate notice is to be placed in the local newspapers by the applicant.
+Currently under review and will be assessed on a case by case application

 - Maximum herd size 500 head.